 I’ll admit that I wasn’t quite prepared for how the Fold debit card worked when I first used it to make a purchase.
 For one, I was surprised to see that I only had five minutes to spin the wheel and claim my prize.
-Thankfully, this has since been adjusted to not only give regular Spin customers an hour to spin (24 house for Spin+ members) but they’ve also added Extra Spins in case you miss your window.
+Thankfully, this has since been adjusted and they’ve also added Extra Spins in case you miss your window.

 In any case, even after being awarded a prize, it wasn’t obvious to me just how much I had actually won.
 That’s because, in most cases, math is involved to first figure out how many Sats you won and then determine what those Sats are worth in U.S. dollars.
 Of course, this second figure will also fluctuate often.

-Speaking of fluctuations, one of the interesting things about the Fold debit card is that, even with the beta now over, its prize structure continues to evolve.
+Speaking of fluctuations, one of the interesting things about the Fold debit card is that, even with the beta long over, its prize structure continues to evolve.
 That’s because the prize wheel that makes up the main rewards mechanism is regularly updated.
-For example, in celebration of the recent Bitcoin conference in Miami, the app introduced the Miami wheel.
+For example, in celebration of the past Bitcoin conferences, the app has rolled out a Miami wheel.
 Similarly, other prize wheels may be themed to holidays or whatever else — and Fold has been known to try out some different prize ideas along the way.
 This even includes some very generous reward wheels that are only available for a super limited time.

 One of the common complaints that early adopters had of the Fold card was that it didn’t reward larger purchases well.
 In a bid to correct that, many of the recent Fold wheels have included prizes that are tied to your current or past transaction amounts.
 So, since I haven’t made any large purchases with my card, I also haven’t won a whole lot from the reward wheel.